 Can I meet the team and see the facilities before sending my dog?

 Yes.
-Before taking you on as a client, we will invite you and your dog to PlayPaws so that you can see the facilities and see how things work and how happy the dogs are at the day care centre.
-No dog will be allowed into PlayPaws without having a thorougher behavioural assessment before hand, this is how we can ensure that our PlayPaws dogs are all well socialised and friendly.
+Before taking you on as a client, you and your dog are welcome to visit PlayPaws so that you can see the facilities and see how things work and how happy the dogs are at the day care centre.
+No dog will be allowed into the PlayPaws pack without having a thorough behavioural assessment beforehand, this is how we can ensure that our PlayPaws dogs are all well socialised and friendly.

 Will my dog be supervised at all times?

 Yes.
-Your dog will be under constant supervision by our team of experienced pack leaders at PlayPaws, and will NEVER be left unattended.
+Your dog will be under constant supervision by our team of experienced pack leaders and staff at PlayPaws, and will NEVER be left unattended.

 What happens when it rains or is too cold for my dog to be outside?

 The great thing about PlayPaws is the size of our centre.
-We have large indoor purpose designed areas so the dogs can run around all day tiring themselves out but keeping themselves clean at the same time.
+We have large indoor purpose designed areas so the dogs can run around all day tiring themselves out but keeping themselves clean, dry and warm enough at the same time.

 Do I need to book in the same days each week?